walidalves/cypress-basico-v2/README.md

 ___

 This project was created with 💚 by [Walmyr](https://walmyr.dev).

-Course made by student Walid Arnous Alves
+Course completed by student Walid Arnous Alves